csalzano/power-boost-for-gravity-forms/readme.txt

 == Upgrade Notice ==

+= 3.0.1 =
+Fixes a bug when loading a form JSON file on the Local JSON tab.
+Now explicity casts a form ID as an integer.
+Tested up to version 6.1.1.

 = 3.0.0 =
 Replace forms feature no longer changes active forms to drafts.
 The feature maintains the previous form status.
 Stops minimizing form .json files.
 Provides a filter to restore previous behavior.
 Major version bump because I've renamed files while applying the WordPress coding standard.